jmswaney/thesis/source/16_Vascularization.md

 ### Measuring the fabrication resolution with ESEM

-A 6 x 4 array of 300 um tall micro-vessels were printed together on a printed 400 um thick substrate.
+A 6 x 4 array of 300 µm tall micro-vessels were printed together on a printed 400 µm thick substrate.
 The micro-vessels were printed with 0.01% FITC acrylate in order to visualize the formed polymer with confocal microscopy.
 The printed micro-vessels were placed in the chamber of an ESEM and imaged under 50% humidity to prevent drying.
 The resulting images were analyzed in ImageJ to